 For some more colorful vibes and secret photography spots, head to Singapore’s Little India.
 There you will find one of the historical landmarks called Tan Teng Niah.
 This house used to belong to Tan Teng Niah, a Chinese businessman who lived in what is now the Little India neighborhood.
-While some of the architecture of the building has some Chinese elements, the restoration/paint has given the building a very colorful scheme which obviously makes it to out Instagram worthy places in singapore.
+While some of the architecture of the building has some Chinese elements, the restoration/painting has given the building a very colorful scheme which obviously makes it to out Instagram worthy places in Singapore.

 13. Arab Street